-We look deeper into this unusual steak cut, examining where it comes from and how to cook it to perfection.
+We look deeper into this unusual steak cut, examining where it comes from, how it tastes, and where you can buy it.

 Table Of Contents

 What is a Baseball Steak, Exactly?

 A baseball steak comes from the upper portion of the top sirloin.
 This lean cut is thick and flavorful, similar to the filet mignon.
 Unlike sirloin steaks, butchers remove the bone, tenderloin, and bottom round muscles in baseball steaks to form a center-cut top sirloin steak.
 Cuts of meat from the top sirloin typically carry meaty flavors.

 Although this cut of beef is lean, it maintains its tenderness on high heat, which makes it ideal for cooking on the grill.
 It is a relatively small cut compared with a top sirloin cut because it’s cut from the upper part of this section.

 Why Is It Called Baseball Steak?

 The name “baseball steak” derives primarily from the shape of the steak cut.
 On cooking, a baseball steak’s sides and center puff, swell, and dome, forming a round shape much like a baseball.